Uberspace/lab/source/ghost.rst

 You will need to enter the following information:

   * your blog URL: The URL for your blog.
 Since we don't allow HTTP, use HTTPS.
-For example: https://ghost.uber.space
+For example: https://isabell.uber.space
   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
   * your Ghost database name: we suggest you use a additional_ database.
-For example: ghost_ghost
+For example: isabell_ghost
   * Do you want to start Ghost?: Answer No.

 .. code-block:: console
  :emphasize-lines: 1,2,3,12,13,14,15,16,25

- [ghost@stardust ~]$ mkdir ~/ghost
+ [isabell@stardust ~]$ mkdir ~/ghost
- [ghost@stardust ~]$ cd ~/ghost
+ [isabell@stardust ~]$ cd ~/ghost
- [ghost@stardust ghost]$ ghost install --no-stack --no-setup-linux-user --no-setup-systemd --no-setup-nginx --no-setup-mysql ✔ Checking system Node.js version
+ [isabell@stardust ghost]$ ghost install --no-stack --no-setup-linux-user --no-setup-systemd --no-setup-nginx --no-setup-mysql
+ ✔ Checking system Node.js version
  ✔ Checking current folder permissions ℹ Checking operating system compatibility [skipped]